web3masons/MetaSwap/README.md

 The system is quite simple, and relies on the following core process.

+For each swap there are 4 accounts involved:

+- "Deposit Account", maker/taker who deposits and can withdraw funds that are locked on chain
+- "Signer", an address that the deposit account can delegate the ability to make swaps to
+- "Recipient", any address to receive swap
+- "Relayer", to be rewarded for publishing the swap

 At least one side of the swap must have have deposited swappable assets in to the MetaSwap.sol contract on an EVM chain.
 These deposited assets will then be locked for X number of blocks (a cooldown period can be triggered before they are withdrawn again).

 Once the swappable funds are deposited, a swap can take place.